samsledje/philharmonic/dev/README.md

 Again, in an ideal world, this code would be integrated into the recipe script, so the additional results_convert script wouldn't need to be run.

 6. Run the remaining cells in the file `Philharmonic.ipynb` to generate output files and perform analysis on the clusters.

+### Data prep for gene list

+* We look at list of GO names at level-2 (below BP/MF/CC) in GO and exclude the housekeeping and 'regular' categories (see process_GO_toplevel for list).
+We then select the remaining and do GO graph dfs walk to select all their children.

+     > source ./script-bag.sh; download_GO_data; process_GO_toplevel

+* This is then linked to PFAM terms using GO->PFAM mapping from GODomainMiner (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2380-2).
+A susbet of GO terms is thus created.

+     > ~/work/corals/src/subset_GO_graph.py  | grep -v ^Flag > ~/work/corals/data/processed/selected_GO_terms.csv

+* Run hmmscan on pdam seqs (do 4-way chunking for parallelization)

+     > source ./script-bag.sh; run_pfam_on_pdam

+* Short-list a set of pdam proteins whose matching PFAM domains are in the GODomainMiner list of GO terms that we have selected in.
+Also, make a candidate set of 10M protein pairs by sampling from this shortlist; weigh manually annotated genes more heavily (100:1)

+     > ./shortlist_species_proteins.py --species pdam --paircount 10000000 --outsfx mwt100_asof_20200617
+     > ../data/processed/candidate_pairs_mwt100_asof_20200617.csv  ../data/processed/proteins_list_mwt100_asof_20200617.csv